Filed Date: Jan. 12, 2017

 According to the consent decree's terms, it terminates upon the court's determination that the defendants have achieved full and effective compliance, and have (a) maintained such compliance for one year in the areas of the community oversight task force; interactions with youth; transportation; First Amendment; technology; and coordination with school police; and (b) have maintained such compliance for two years in the areas of community policing and engagement; stops, searches, arrests, and voluntary police-community interactions; impartial policing; responding to and interacting with people with behavioral health disabilities or in crisis; use of force; handling of reports of sexual assault; supervision; misconduct investigations and discipline; and recruitment, hiring, and retention.

-On October 3, 2017, the court approved the appointment of Kenneth Thompson as the independent monitor of the consent decree.
+On October 3, 2017, the court approved the appointment of Kenneth Thompson to serve as the independent monitor of the consent decree.
 282 F.Supp.3d 897.
 Over the next year, the monitoring team worked with the parties to develop a monitoring plan, and the court held quarterly public hearings and approved certain minor modifications to the consent decree, mostly in respect to deadlines.
-See, e.g., 290 F.Supp.3d 420 (D. Md.
-2018).
-The first public hearing to review progress toward “full and effective compliance” with the Consent Decree was held on April 13, 2018.
+See, e.g., 290 F.Supp.3d 420.

-In September of 2020, the monitoring team filed a "First Comprehensive Re-Assessment," in which it examined the City and BPD's progress towards compliance.
-Overall, the monitor opined that "the consent decree is working as designed," but that the City and BPD's work "have not yet translated into consistent, observable change on the street."
+In September 2020, the monitoring team filed a "First Comprehensive Re-Assessment," in which it examined the city’s and BPD's progress towards compliance.
+Overall, the monitor found that the consent decree was working “as designed,” but expressed concern that the city’s and BPD's work had not translated into “consistent, observable change on the street.”
 The monitor also lauded changes to BPD's training programs, but noted that its accountability for officers and community policing were "challenges" for the department.
-In particular, the monitor criticized the quality of BPD's internal investigations, noting that many investigations were "poor quality," were not finished in the relevant time frame, and "administratively closed" in violated o the consent decree.
+In particular, the monitor criticized the quality of BPD's internal investigations, noting that many investigations were "poor quality," were not finished in the relevant time frame, and "administratively closed" in violation of the consent decree.
 However, the monitor expressed confidence in the new Police Commissioner Michael Harrison.

-The next, and most recent, semiannual report was filed by the monitor in May of 2021.
-The monitoring team's top line finding was that "achieving Consent Decree compliance is no longer merely aspirational, it is plausible."
+The next semiannual report was filed by the monitor in May of 2021.
+The monitoring team's top line finding was that achieving compliance was now actually “plausible."
 The monitor praised BPD's adoption of new technology for a variety of purposes.
-However, it also noted the hard work ahead of the BPD before compliance could be achieved and described the process towards compliance as a "long arc."
+However, he also noted the hard work ahead of the BPD before compliance could be achieved and described the process towards compliance as a "long arc."

 On January 20, 2022, an independent investigation team released a report based on a two-year investigation of BPD’s Gun Trace Task Force (GTTF) Scandal.
-The scandal came to light when seven members of GTTF were arrested in 2017 for racketeering, robbery, extortion, and fraud, revealing that the GTTF had been transformed into a “a racketeering enterprise, a charging framework usually reserved for cases against members of organized crime, not police officers.”
+The scandal came to light when seven members of GTTF were arrested in 2017 for racketeering, robbery, extortion, and fraud, revealing that the GTTF had been transformed into a “a racketeering enterprise.”
 The report provided additional hiring, training, supervision, and oversight and accountability recommendations for BPD.

 Summary Authors